Algebraic twists of modular forms and Hecke orbits: Distribution of twisted Hecke orbits and horocycles

 The case where $\varphi$ is a packet of Eisenstein series $E_{\chi,g}(\varphi)$ is similar, using Proposition \ref{packet bound}.
-Indeed, the only notable difference is that we must handle the constant term of this packet, namely
+Indeed, the contribution of the non-zero Fourier coefficients are handled in this manner, and the only notable difference is that we must handle the constant term of this packet.
+This is given by